 PGSS maintains a very busy schedule, and most of the day between 8:00AM and 9:00PM contains some scheduled activity.
 However, many students are able to manage their time well enough to make room for athletic or artistic practice, although this is usually not at the same level of commitment as it would be outside of the program.

 Students will have access to CMU's athletic facilities (including a number of gyms, courts, and fields).
 Students typically have sufficient free time on the weekend to devote a fair amount of time to their pursuits outside of science.

-Typically, the third weekend of the program is designated as Parents Weekend, and parents are encouraged to come and visit their student.
-Furthermore, during that weekend and only during that weekend, parents are allowed to pick their student up and travel with them freely (including in private vehicles, which students are not allowed in otherwise).
+Typically, the third weekend of the program is designated as Family Weekend, and family is encouraged to come and visit their student.
+Furthermore, during that weekend and only during that weekend, legal guardians (parents or otherwise) are allowed to pick their student up and travel with them freely (including in private vehicles, which students are not allowed in otherwise).
 Please note that students are only allowed to be away from the program during the day and must return to the PGSS dormitory at night and that program curfews still apply.

 If your last physical exam is still accepted by your local school district, then PGSS will also accept it.
 Essentially, as long as your primary care doctor will provide their signature on your current physical, you don't need to get a new one.